JBisquick/recipes/README.md

 **Tech Used:** HTML and CSS

 HTML was the initial platform for building the pages.
-Later, a little CSS was added to add color and change the positions of the images.
+Later on, a lttle a bit of CSS was added to add color and change the positions of the images.

 ## Lessons Learned: